zsparal/api-documentation/source/orders/paypal-express-checkout-button.rst

 #.
 Mollie will receive the address from PayPal and adds it to the order.
 The consumer will be redirected
    back to your website while we call your webhook, if set, to inform you about the latest order state.

 #.
-You can retrieve the shipping address by calling the :doc:`Get order API </reference/v2/orders-api/get-order>`
+You can retrieve the shipping address by calling the :doc:`Get order endpoint </reference/v2/orders-api/get-order>`
    and finish your order to ship the product(s).